-System board switches and jumpers
+System board jumpers

-The following illustration shows the location of the switches and jumpers on the server.
+The following illustration shows the jumpers on the system board of your server.

 Note: If there is a clear protective sticker on the top of the switch blocks, you must remove and discard it to access the switches.